 is observed.
 (Busch, Smilgies, Posselt, Papadakis, unpublished)

 Thin films with other block copolymer morphologies than the lamellar phase have been analyzed as well: Du et al. characterized and modelled a monolayer of spherical voids in a matrix [Du] using the IsGISAXS code by [Lazzari] and applying Babinet's theorem.
 [Xu] and [Li] characterized standing hexagonal cylinders.
 The Ree group investigated lying hexagonally-packed cylinders, hexagonal perforated layers, and gyroid phases [Lee1, Park-I] and modeled the scattering for the cylinder phase within DWBA.
 In addition they characterized and modelled a film with randomly distributed spherical pores [Lee2].
 The Hillhouse group independently analyzed the gyroid phase [Tate, Urade].
 Ed Kramer's group performed a comprehensive study of thin film ordered spherical phases, from hexagonally packed monolayers to several tens of monolayers that form bcc-packed spheres with a (110) orientation, as expected from the bulk equilibrium phase [Stein].
-Hence most of the regular bulk phases have been characterized, as they occur in thin film morphology, and preferential alignment with regard to the substrate surface could always be achieved.
+More recently [Zhang-Q] and collaborators described how to form single gyroid superlattices, Hence most of the regular bulk phases have been characterized, as they occur in thin film morphology, and preferential alignment with regard to the substrate surface could always be achieved.

 their study of silica